 The “ranch” is the creation of Chip Lord, Hudson Marquez, and Doug Michels, who were all part of an art group called Ant Farm.
 It was created in 1974 and consists of 10 Cadillacs (all made between 1949 and 1963) buried nose-first deep into the ground.
 If you’ve ever watched the children’s movie Cars, or ridden the Cars ride at Disneyland California Adventure, you’ve seen an artist’s rendition of these very Caddies.
-They routinely make the list of America’s most famous roadside attractions and have been painted over so many times that there is probably a 10-inch-thick coat of paint over every car.
+They routinely make the list of America’s most famous roadside attractions and have been painted over so many times that there is probably a 10-inch-thick coat of paint on every car.

-The cars were originally located somewhere else, in a wheat field, but quietly moved in 1997 to their present location.
-This was due to Amarillo growing and requiring more space, so they thought best to move it outside city limits.
+The cars were originally located elsewhere, in a wheat field, but quietly moved in 1997 to their present location.
+This was due to Amarillo growing and requiring more space, so they thought best to move it outside of city limits.
 Both the original site and the new site were owned by local millionaire, Stanley Marsh III, who funded the project.
-While the cars have their almost footlong coating of paint, they are still routinely repainted to give passing motorists a clean canvas or to represent a special event (painted black when Doug Michels passed, painted in rainbow colors to commemorate gay pride day, and painted black again in June 2020 with the words “Black Lives Matter”).
+While the cars already have their almost footlong coating of paint, they are still routinely repainted to give passing motorists a clean canvas or to represent a special event (painted black when Doug Michels passed, painted in rainbow colors to commemorate gay pride day, and painted black again in June 2020 with the words “Black Lives Matter”).
 They were once painted their original colors by the motel chain Hampton Inn, for a public Route 66 landmark restoration project, but the cars didn’t last even 24 hours before being branded with graffiti once again.

 While there is no sign explicitly allowing people to paint the cars, it’s not exactly forbidden, and even seems encouraged.
 You can either bring your own can of spray paint or you can find discarded spray cans that are littered basically everywhere (not great).
 Many still have plenty of paint left in them.
 We found multiple spray cans that were still somewhat full and used those to brand our initials and leave our mark on the cars.
-We then walked around admiring the assortment of messages and, uhhmm, “well-crafted” designs left by those before us.
+We then walked around admiring the assortment of messages and, umm, “well-crafted” designs left by those before us.